neoforged/Documentation/docs/gettingstarted/index.md

 - An installation of the Java 21 Development Kit (JDK) and 64-bit Java Virtual Machine (JVM).
 NeoForge recommends and officially supports the [Microsoft builds of OpenJDK][jdk], but any other JDK should work as well.

 :::caution
 Make sure you are using a 64-bit JVM.
 One way of checking is to run `java -version` in a terminal.
-Issues may arise when using a 32-bit JVM, due to 32-bit JVMs running out of support for a lot of things.
+Minecraft does not support 32-bit JVMs.
 :::

 - Familiarity with an Integrated Development Environment (IDE) of your choice.